ESCL-OU/PhD---OU-Dissertation-Template/README.md

 # OU AME Dissertation Template (non-official)

 For use, do not edit this repo.
-Below are instructions on how to use this template:
+There are 2 methods of using this template:

 ## 1. Download a copy
 You may download a zip copy of this template and import the zip file into [Overleaf](https://www.overleaf.com) to create a new project: